SOSA Technical Standard Will Benefit Systems of all Kinds

 The standards currently being defined by the Sensor Open Systems Architecture (SOSA) Consortium will deliver many clear benefits to system integrators designing embedded sensor-processing systems.
 The SOSA Technical Standard will define common pinouts that foster and ease interoperability.

 Greater system flexibility will come from the ability to place a variety of module types into the same system slot, while convergence on common interconnect technologies (such as backplane Ethernet) will ease the integration of modular systems.

-Integrators will benefit from having greater choice – even if only some of the cards in the chassis are aligned to the SOSA Technical Standard.
+Integrators will benefit from having a greater choice – even if only some of the cards in the chassis are aligned to the SOSA Technical Standard.
 Systems that require specialized cards not defined in the SOSA Technical Standard (SOSA Snapshot 3 is currently available to the public at https://publications.opengroup.org/s201) can use those products alongside SOSA cards, thereby benefiting from the economic and technical benefits of standardization on the slots that are aligned to the standard.